Main Menu

 This was a great example of how good coaching and using time and space can create overload, rather than justing adding weight.
 “The minute you put a bar on someone’s shoulders you slow them down“.

-With minimal coaching cues, Kelvin set tasks that their bodies had to solve: linear, lateral, rotational, squatting, bracing, hinging.
+With minimal coaching cues, Kelvin set tasks that their bodies had to solve: linear, lateral, rotational, squatting, bracing, and hinging.
 So much variation and fun, with just the body.

 As Steve Myrland says “Complex equipment tends to yield simplistic results, simple equipment tends to yield complex results

-Summary and the way ahead
+Summary and the Way Ahead

 Thanks to everyone who took part, and especially to Kelvin for once again delivering a great workshop (following on from his session at Willand School, I have been helping them further implement the ideas).